Abdón Porte: Death

 Before starting the 1918 season, Nacional's committee decided to replace Porte by defender Alfredo Zibechi as starting player, sending Porte to the bench due to his poor performance during the last games played with the club.
 On 4 March, Nacional played Charley F.C., winning by 3–1 with Porte playing the entire match at a good level.
 That night, executives and players met at the club headquarters for a celebration as was usual.
 Porte left the club at 1:00 a.m. and took a tram to the Estadio Gran Parque Central, Nacional's venue.

 Once Porte arrived at Parque Central, he went into the centre of the field and shot himself.
 His body and a suicide note were found the next morning.
 A dog found his body, drawing it to his master, Severino Castillo.
 Porte's body had two letters, one for the president of Nacional and the other to a relative.

 The people of Uruguay were shocked by the news.
 Porte was buried at Cementerio de La Teja.
 Montevideo Wanderers offered Nacional to play a friendly match for the benefit of Porte's family while the rest of the Uruguayan clubs expressed their solidarity to Nacional.

 Legacy

 Writer Horacio Quiroga was inspired on Porte's death to write his short story, "Juan Polti", published in 1918 in Atlántida magazine of Buenos Aires.
 Another Uruguayan writer, Eduardo Galeano, remembered Porte in a short chapter in his book El Fútbol a Sol y Sombra entitled "Muerte en la cancha" (Death on the pitch).

 The club named "Abdón Porte" the western stand of Gran Parque Central.
 In March 2008 the Uruguayan Post Office printed a stamp honoring Porte.
-On August, 2013, Nacional's supporters made a mosaic with the face of Abdón Porte.
+In August 2013, Nacional's supporters made a mosaic with the face of Abdón Porte.